JYoung7223/bcs_hw3_justin_young/README.md

 # 03 JavaScript: Password Generator

-Create an application that generates a random password based on user-selected criteria.
+This application will generate a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 If you are unfamiliar with special characters, take a look at [some examples](https://www.owasp.org/index.php/Password_special_characters).